 Sublative® rejuvenation uses bipolar radio frequency energy to encourage a healing reaction in the deeper skin tissues.
 More collagen is produced, resolving skin problems in treated areas.

-If you’re interested in treating sun damage, contact our office and arrange a consultation with Dr. Perhez Jaffer to find out more.Please Book Your Free Consultation With Heights Laser Today
+If you’re interested in treating sun damage, contact our office in the Burnaby and Vancouver area and arrange a consultation with Dr. Perhez Jaffer at (604) 298-4481.Please Book Your Free Consultation With Heights Laser Today